Know the Laws:

 For general info on divorce in your state (but not specifically about marital debt), read about Divorce on WomensLaw.org.

-If an abusive partner (who you are not married to) failed to re-pay money that you lent to him/her or failed to make credit card or loan payments that s/he agreed to, you may be able to take the abuser to small claims court to sue for that money.
+If an abusive partner (to whom you are not married) failed to re-pay money that you lent to him/her or failed to make credit card or loan payments that s/he agreed to, you may be able to take the abuser to small claims court to sue for that money.
 You do not need a lawyer to go to small claims court, however, you can only ask for up to a certain amount of money.
 Each state sets a different limit for the amount for which you can ask.
-For information about going to small claims court, visit the Suing Your Abuser section of the website and choose your state from the drop down menu.
+For information about going to small claims court, visit the Suing Your Abuser section of WomensLaw.org and choose your state from the drop-down menu.

 Before suing the abuser, please consider your safety.
 It might help to talk to a domestic violence advocate or organization near you for this reason.
 You can find one under the Where to Find Help tab.